Skip to Content

 The next step is to make sure that the master cylinder is not blocked.
 The master cylinder piston should rest against the snap ring.
 If it is not, you should bleed the system with a pressure bleeder.
 If the brake pedal continues to move to the floorboard after bleeding, this is an indication that the master cylinder isn’t building pressure.

-READ ALSO: How to Fix a Truck Frame?
+READ ALSO: How Much a Truck Weigh?

 Another step is to check the master cylinder for any signs of brake fluid leakage.
 If it leaks, you will need to add more fluid to the reservoir.
 You can also check for a damaged seal.
 If the seal is damaged, it may be necessary to replace the cylinder with a new one.
 The good news is that rebuild kits are available and inexpensive.
 Another possibility is that air bubbles may be trapped in the tight spots of the master cylinder.
 This will interfere with the pressure building process.